e-picas/html5-quick-template/README.md

 all default settings entries or part of them.
 Please see the `SETTINGS` part in the `html5-quick-template.html.php` source file for a full list.

+You can visualize both lists of definable variables and default settings when browsing the `html5-quick-template.html.php` file directly.

 ## Key features

 -   template built with [Bootstrap](http://getbootstrap.com/), [jQuery](http://jquery.com/)